-Results of a recent European Commission project (Sustainable Agriculture and Soil Conservation - SoCo project - http://soco.jrc.ec.europa.eu/) highlighted that there are no specific solutions to reduce if not cancel the effects of soil degradation caused by the application of inadequate farming practices.
-Conservative agriculture, which some people call "Blue Agriculture", can be a solution.

-But even in this case it is necessary to assess whether it can apply to the the soil's specific nature, the type of farm and the production that is planned.
+Results of the SoCo (Sustainable Agriculture and Soil Conservation) project highlighted that there are no specific solutions to reduce the effects of soil degradation process caused by the application of inadequate farming practices.
+Conservative agriculture, which some people still call "Blue Agriculture", can be a solution.
+But even in this case it is necessary to assess whether it can apply to the soil's specific nature, the type of farm and the production that is planned.
 Modern agriculture, also aimed at preserving natural resources, cannot avoid having a deeper knowledge of the same resources and studying the "territorialization" of farming management systems.